 Spurs rally from 28 down to beat Kings in Leonard's absence

-Sacramento Kings center Kosta Koufos tries to strip the ball from San Antonio Spurs guard Manu Ginobili during the second half of an NBA basketball game, Wednesday, March 8, 2017, in San Antonio.
-The Spurs won 114-104.
+The Spurs won 114-104. .
+Sacramento Kings center Willie Cauley-Stein is blocked by San Antonio Spurs forward Davis Bertans as he tires to dunk the ball during the second half of an NBA basketball game, Wednesday, March 8, 2017, in San Antonio.

 Add your comments below